Call My Name (Cheryl song): Music video

-The music video for "Call My Name" was directed by Anthony Mandler in Los Angeles, California.
+The music video for "Call My Name" was directed by Anthony Mandler and filmed in Los Angeles, California in March 31, 2012.
 A 15-second teaser was unveiled on 25 April 2012, followed by an extended version five days later.
 The music video officially premiered on 2 May 2012.
 It starts with a quote from French writer and philosopher the Marquis de Sade that reads, "The only way to a woman's heart is along the path of torment."
 This is followed by scenes of Cheryl strutting down a graffiti-daubed storm drain before meeting with her dancers and performing an elaborate dance routine in the Los Angeles River while wearing a neon yellow bra.
 This scene is a reference to the drag race scene in the 1970s musical film Grease.
 The camera cuts intermittently to footage filmed on the London Eye before the California shoot, which shows Cheryl posing through the reflection on the capsule window.
 Scenes of the singer driving a car over and posing on a Los Angeles bridge are intercalated later in the video.
 It received mixed reviews from critics.
 Jo Usmau of the Daily Mirror said that the video "doesn't disappoint", and, regarding the dance sequences, stated that "she can really really dance", adding: "Check.
 Out.
 Her.
 Stomach. no wonder she's number two on FHM's 100 Sexiest Women in the World list which was released today."
 Robbie Daw of Idolator commented that the song itself is better than the video, and added the one thing he learned from it: "when you don’t have a huge budget, spend what you can on clothing, makeup and wigs, and make the most out of the artist’s ample curves."